rwieruch/blog_robinwieruch_content/slack-invite-javascript-react.md

 +++
-title = "Programmatic Slack invite in JavaScript and React" description = "The article showcases how to setup an automated Slack invitation for a JavaScript and/or React application.
-Why would you want a Slack invitation in the first place? ..." date = "2017-11-05T09:50:46+02:00" tags = ["React", "JavaScript"] categories = ["React", "JavaScript"]
+title = "Programmatic Slack invite in JavaScript and React" description = "The article guides you through the setup of an automated Slack invitation for a JavaScript and/or React applications.
+Why would you want a Slack invitation in the first place?
+My personal motivation was it to create a like minded community of people learning React, but the idea about a Slack Channel started out on Twitter ..." date = "2017-11-05T09:50:46+02:00" tags = ["React", "JavaScript"] categories = ["React", "JavaScript"]